BraiNDyMeeting/v2026/docs/Team.md

 # Organizing Team

 - Prof. Arpan Banerjee, NBRC Gurgaon
-- Prof. Dipanjan Ray, IIT Jodhpur
+- Prof. Dipanjan Roy, IIT Jodhpur
 - Prof. Dipanjan Ray, Ashoka University

+If you have any queries, please reach out to us at <a href="mailto:braindy.meeting@gmail.com">braindy.meeting@gmail.com</a>.